Upcoming TOD projects

-- Construction is nearing completion on the City of Richmond’s Nevin Avenue Improvements Project that includes a new elevator and redesigned approach to the station from the east.
+- In December 2017, the City of Richmond finished their Nevin Avenue Improvements Project that included a new elevator and redesigned approach to the station from the east.

-- The completion of the City’s project is expected in October, which will pave the way for the next phase of the Transit Village with the development of the former BART parking lot and adjacent City property on the east side of the station.
-99 residential units are currently entitled for Phase II on the east side of the station but the ultimate number of residential units and the commencement of construction for Phase II is still uncertain.
+- The completion of the City’s project has paved the way for the next phase of the Transit Village that will develop the former BART parking lot and adjacent City property on the east side of the station.

-- Ground leases for a future upscale lifestyle hotel development and separate future retail development were executed by the Board in 2006.
-BART’s development partner, Barings, is currently soliciting hotel/conference/retail for the site.
+- Ground leases for a future upscale lifestyle hotel development and future retail development were executed by the Board in 2006.
+BART’s development partner, Barings, is currently soliciting a hotel/conference/retail for the site.

-- This project, which is being developed jointly by Related California and Mission Housing Development Corporation, is presently in the schematic design stages, and not likely to break ground by 2021.
+- This project, which is being developed jointly by Related California and Mission Housing Development Corporation, is presently seeking funding and financing, and if successful is expected to break ground by 2021.
 Updates on the project can be found at Mission Housing Development Corporation's Balboa Park Upper Yard website.